asyaasha/videoRedux/README.md

-Video streaming with React and Redux using YouTube API.
+Video streaming platform with React and Redux using YouTube API.